Cần Thơ: Administrative system

-They are further subdivided into five commune-level towns (or townlets), 36 communes, and 44 wards.
+They are further subdivided into 5 commune-level towns (or townlets), 36 communes, and 44 wards.

 Ninh Kiều, which has the well-known Ninh Kiều port, is the central district and also the most populated and wealthiest of these districts.

-The city borders the provinces of An Giang, Hậu Giang, Kiên Giang, Vĩnh Long and Đồng Tháp.
+The city borders the provinces of An Giang, Vĩnh Long, Cà Mau and Đồng Tháp.

 Transportation

 Before 1975, National Highway 4 (now National Route 1) bypassed the ferry from Binh Minh, VL to Cần Thơ where the ARVN 21st division patrolled heavily the ferry transportation to protect the civilians and ship merchants.
 South of the National Highway 4 from Cần Thơ to Ba Xuyen province (Soc Trang) were mainly heavily patrolled by ARVN soldiers to prevent route disruption.

+The city is served by Cần Thơ International Airport which is located 9 km north west of the city centre.
+The airport provides direct routes to other parts of Vietnam such as Hanoi, Da Nang, Hai Phong, Ha Long, Phu Quoc and Con Dao which are operated by Vietnam Airlines, VietJet Air and Bamboo Airways.
+However, Hồ Chí Minh City's Tan Son Nhat International Airport is also fairly used by air travellers from the city which provides most domestic and international destinations.
+The airport is located 160 km north east of Cần Thơ.